Leysin

 The Journey

-Special Club Méditerranée sleeper train from Paris Gare de Lyon to Aigle station (TGV from the 1990s!), then, depending on the year, coaches to the villages or the little cream and brown rack railway to Leysin Feidey station.
+Special Club Med sleeper train from Paris Gare de Lyon to Aigle station (TGV from the 1990s!), then, depending on the year, buses to the villages or the little cream and brown cog railway to Leysin Feidey station.

 And today.

-In place of the Charleston there is a hotel residence Le Central
+In place of the Charleston, there is now a hotel residence, Le Central

-Mont Blanc and Belvédère have become hotel schools of the SHMS group (Swiss Hotel Management School is the largest English-speaking hotel management school in Switzerland).
-A small funicular connects the two buildings.
+The Mont Blanc and Belvédère buildings have become hotel management schools belonging to the SHMS group (Swiss Hotel Management School is the largest English-speaking hotel management school in Switzerland).
+A small funicular railway connects the two buildings.

-The larches still exist.
-Today, it is a residence with apartments.
+The larch trees still exist.
+Today it is a residence with apartments.

-As for the Chamois, its fate is unfortunately not the same.
-Occupied by snow classes during the 70s and 80s, it then fell into abandonment and total oblivion.
+As for the Chamois, its fate is unfortunately quite different.
+Used for school ski trips during the 70s and 80s, it subsequently fell into complete neglect and oblivion.

-Today, the interior of the hotel is completely degraded and devastated.
-Some museums are tagged showing that squatters occupied the place.
-A video made by Urbex (visitors of built and abandoned places) is chilling.
+Today, the hotel's interior is totally dilapidated and devastated.
+Some walls are covered in graffiti, indicating that squatters have occupied the premises.
+A video made by urban explorers (visitors of abandoned buildings) is truly chilling.

-However, in 2014 there was a rehabilitation project to turn it into a luxury hotel complex, the Chamois, but today we have no news.
-Google Map images show that not much is happening, apart from an abandoned building.
+However, in 2014 there was a project to renovate the site and turn it into the Chamois, a luxury hotel complex, but we haven't heard anything about it since.
+Google Maps images show that not much is happening, apart from an abandoned building.

 Videos